Azathothas/Static-Binaries/ngrok/README.md

   version                        print the version string

 OPTIONS:
       --config strings    path to config files; they are merged if multiple -h, --help              help for ngrok
-  -v, --version          version for ngrok
+      --metadata string   opaque user-defined metadata for the tunnel session -v, --version           version for ngrok
 ```

 ---